Gold Coast Rapid Transit Corridor Study

 GCRT Corridor Study report

-If you would like a high resolution copy of the study, or have any questions, please contact our Office of the City Architect on 07 5582 8875.
+If you would like a high resolution copy of the study, or have any questions please contact:

 How can I find out more about the study?

-If you would like a high resolution copy of the Study, or have any questions regarding the study, please contact the Growth Management Unit on (07) 5582 8600.
+If you would like a high resolution copy of the study, or have any questions regarding the study, please contact the Office of the City Architect on (07) 5582 8875.

 How will the study be implemented?